-4.1.
-EIH OBJECTIVES, KPI'S AND INITIATIVES
+5. EIH OBJECTIVES, KPI'S AND INITIATIVES

-The following tables detail the Objectives, KPIs each thematic EIH needs to address and examples of Initiatives in which to accomplish them.
+The following tables detail the Objectives and KPIs that each thematic EIH needs to address and examples of initiatives in which to accomplish them.

 No. Objective description КРІ Initiative P1 Engage regional partners to identify skills requirements.
 Number of partners engaged in the identification of skills requirements.
-Establish, each year, a consistent program of exploratory visits and networking events with external partners (quadruple helix approach: industry representative bodies, SMEs, national and regional entrepreneurial and innovation agencies, regional government agencies, regional and national social innovation and cultural bodies and agencies) P2 Adopt common approach to Masters, PhD and post-doctoral programmes in cooperation with business, government and social partners.
+Establish, each year, a consistent program of exploratory visits and networking events with external partners (quadruple helix approach: industry representative bodies, SMEs, national and regional entrepreneurial and innovation agencies, regional government agencies, regional and national social innovation and cultural bodies and agencies) P2 Adopt a common approach to joint programmes in cooperation with business, government and social partners.
 Consider also level 5 master classes and associate degrees.
 Number of double / joint degrees developed in cooperation with business, government and social partners Articulate initiatives and programmes with WP3